trilitech/tezos-developer-docs/docs/dApps/unity/quickstart.md

    The project UI shows the address of the connected account, as in this picture:

       <img src="/img/dApps/unity-wallet-connection-scene-connected.png" alt="The new RPC node selected in the Temple wallet" style={{width: 500}} />

+## Connecting to wallets

+Connecting to a user's wallet is a prerequisite to working with Tezos in any application.
+Accessing the wallet allows your project to see the tokens in it and to prompt the user to submit transactions, but it does not give your project direct control over the wallet.
+Users must still confirm all transactions in their wallet application.

+Using a wallet application in this way saves you from having to implement payment processing and security in your application.
+Game developers can also use the wallet and its account as a unique account identifier and as the user's inventory.

 1. Copy the `MainThreadExecutor` and `TezosManager` prefabs to your scene.
 These prefabs provide prerequisites to use Tezos in a scene.